 Samples will be tested at salinities close to the ambient sample salinity.
-Samples having pore water salinities between 20 and 24 ppt will be tested at 22 ± 2 ppt; those having salinities greater than 24 up to 29 ppt will be tested at 27 ± 2 ppt; samples with salinities greater than 29 ppt will be tested at 32 ± 2 ppt.
 The salinity of each test sample will be determined by measuring the salinity of the pore water after receipt of the sample in the laboratory, but before test set-up.
 For each salinity range tested in a batch, an appropriate salinity control for each must be included.
+Salinity test ranges are as follows: